benanne/theano_fftconv/README.md

 ## Current status

 The implementation gives the same result as a valid convolution using Theano's own conv2d.
-Unfortunately it's quite slow.
-Interestingly, the FFTs are not the problem, those account for only ~2% of running time according to Theano's profiler.

-The problem is the elementwise multiplication of the Fourier-transformed inputs with the Fourier-transformed filters.
-I have implemented this in a bunch of ways already (check the different mult_and_reduce_* functions), but performance is disappointing for all of them.

-Using a routine that is able to work with complex numbers directly would probably speed this up a lot. scikits.cuda comes with such a routine that could be wrapped in another op, but unfortunately it does not support broadcasting, so it cannot be used directly.

-Suggestions to speed up the elementwise product (and summing out the input_channels dimension) are welcome.
+With the implementation of a ComplexDotOp, it seems to surpass Theano's own conv2d in speed in some scenarios.

+On my laptop with a GT 540M (96 cores) the speedup is quite significant.
+On a workstation with a GTX680 (1536 cores) the improvement is less pronounced, but it's still 2x faster in many cases.
+This implies that we're not parallelising enough yet.
+Parallelising the complex dot product (using the lowlevel CUBLAS API with multiple streams, and later using cublasCgemmBatched) is the next step.